 - i.
-Vehicle mileage will be reported to the Administrative Assistant,, on the last working day of the month. - ii.
+Vehicle mileage will be reported to the Administrative Assistant, by the 2nd of the following month. - ii.
 Mileage will be recorded in the vehicle maintenance log with every use of the vehicle.

-Vehicle Use & Maintenance Status: Active Date: 05/31/2020 Page: 240 of 264
+Vehicle Use & Maintenance Status: Active Date: 05/31/2020 Page: 182 of 206